-Joshua Becker helps guide 300,000 monthly readers with a humble voice and an encouraging attitude.
+Joshua Becker helps guide one million readers with a humble voice and an encouraging attitude.
 He writes that the blog "quickly became a place to encourage others, the word 'becoming' representing an open invitation to all.
 It does not boldly require anyone to 'be' minimalist overnight – nor does it specifically define the word for you.
 Instead, it encourages you to consider the journey and the far-reaching benefits that come from owning less."

 Courtney Carver is an Oprah Magazine featured motivator.
 She gently guides readers on "mini-missions, " like "One In Two Out," that help make living simply achievable.
 Why listen to her advice?
 She says because she has "made all the mistakes.
 I have made a bunch of money and spent even more.
 I have been too busy, too tired, too full, too stressed and too overworked for too long and I’ve changed my ways."

 This one is possibly my favorite simplicity blog, if I had to pick.
 There's a reason ZenHabits is one of the top 50 websites in the world, according to Time Magazine.
-Writer, runner, vegan, and father of six Leo Babauta writes for over a million monthly readers about how to build habits for a peaceful, healthy, simple life.
+Writer, runner, vegan, and father of six Leo Babauta writes for two million monthly readers about how to build habits for a peaceful, healthy, simple life.
 He sounds like a superhero, but if you read his work, you get the feeling he's a regular guy who has slowly and steadily made healthy changes in his life.
 The website is the most simple and tranquil I've ever visited.